1 Introduction

 To check command-line tools used in this workflow, use listCmdTools, and use listCmdModules to check if you have a modular system.

 The following code will print out tools required in your custom SPR project in the report.
-In case you are running the workflow for the first and do not have a project yet, or you just want to browser this workflow, following code displays the tools required by default.
+In case you are running the workflow for the first time and do not have a project yet, or you just want to browser this workflow, following code displays the tools required by default.

 if (file.exists(file.path(".SPRproject", "SYSargsList.yml"))) {